How to Borrow Units on Prepaid Meter

 • Reach out to the owner and request to borrow an electricity unit.

-• If approved, they will credit your meter, and you’ll payback on your next recharge.
+• If approved, they will credit your meter, and you’ll pay back on your next recharge.

 3. Through your Neighbor

-If you have a cordial relationship with your neighbours, you can also borrow electricity units from them.
+If you have a cordial relationship with your neighbors, you can also borrow electricity units from them.
 You can ask them to help you recharge your prepaid meter when you don’t have money and repay them whenever you get the money.
-Although this method may not be effective, especially if you don’t relate very well with your neighbours,.
+Although this method may not be effective, especially if you don’t relate very well with your neighbors,.
 Nevertheless, you can give it a try if it is the only option left for you.

 Code to Borrow Unit on Prepaid Meter in Nigeria